 Here’s a school that has carved out its own learning path to a university education.
-It follows the International Baccalaureate Primary Years Programme (PYP) for Grades 1-5, then shifts to the Cambridge curriculum from middle school for Grades 6-12.
+It follows the International Baccalaureate Primary Years Programme (PYP) for Grades 1 – 5, then shifts to the Cambridge curriculum from middle school for Grades 6 – 10, and the IB Diploma Programme in Grades 11-12.
 Both programmes are very globally-focused, they offer a wide range of subjects, their qualifications are widely recognised by international universities, and they are flexible enough to adapt to different learner needs.

-In some respects, ISV is a school that is still finding its feet; it’s waiting on approval to be a PYP and IBDP school, and it has only recently had its first intake of Grade 11 and 12 students.
 What first strikes you about this school, though, is its hugely welcoming atmosphere.
 From the naturally-lit classrooms to the landscaped common areas, the ISV campus is a relaxed and attractive environment for learning.
-Also, the school makes the most of its fairly small campus: a gymnasium doubles up as a theatre for school plays, a dedicated ICT room is equipped with Apple Macs, iPads and a 3D printer, and there’s a “fully-functioning” science lab for “innovative” learning.
+Also, the school makes the most of its fairly small campus: a gymnasium doubles up as a theatre for school plays, a dedicated ICT room is equipped with Apple Macs, iPads, and a 3D printer, and there’s a “fully-functioning” science lab for “innovative” learning.

 At the helm is head teacher Bryan Gerald Manditsch, who has 16 years’ experience working as a head of school.
 He says that ISV is “international in outlook, and is focused on achieving outstanding academic success”.
 While the campus is split between the elementary and the middle/high school, ISV adopts a whole school approach that gives “all students at ISV the same kinds of experiences throughout their educational journey”.

-All subject areas are integrated rather than being taught in isolation, and students are encouraged to become confident and independent learners through play, inquiry and exploration.
+All subject areas are integrated rather than being taught in isolation, and students are encouraged to become confident and independent learners through play, inquiry, and exploration.
 From K2 to Grade 5, ISV teaches Vietnamese and French three times a week.
-Students learn in small groups, individually with teachers, independently at learning centres and in whole class activities, and lessons are held in classrooms, outdoor areas, and in shared areas.
+Students learn in small groups, individually with teachers, independently at learning centres, and in whole class activities; lessons are held in classrooms, outdoor areas, and in shared areas.

 Beyond the classroom